detfis/detfis.github.io/_posts/2017-04-01-hanami-entities-and-repositories.md

 Next step is to change the view as well.
 We will stop here for a second to think what we actually want to achieve.
 We want to handle 2 scenarios:
 - list all the words we have in our database
-- display message that we don't have any words yet if we just starting using our system
+- display message that we don't have any words yet if we just started using our system

 We also want to make sure that our template will have all the data accessible that it needs to render the view.
 In our case it's the list of words.